MushroomObserver/mushroom-observer/doc/glosssary.md

 - Avoid terms that are scientific names of taxa.
-  Instead, add a Description to the taxon Name or (preferably) edit an existing taxon descripion.
+  Instead, add a Description to the taxon Name or (preferably) edit an existing taxon Descripion.

    <details>

    <summary>Explanation and examples</summary>
-   This keeps the description in one place, avoids inconsistent explanations, and facilitations updating.
+   Keeps the description in one place, avoids inconsistency, facilitates updating.

    bad:  `Agaricales`